Fayette County, Kentucky

 - Court Records: 1787

 - Inventory of the county archives of Kentucky: Fayette County

 - BLM Land Records

-Fayette County, IA Societies and Family History Resources
+Fayette County, KY Societies and Family History Resources

-What genealogical and historical societies, archives, museums, associations and libraries are available for Fayette County, IA?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Fayette County, KY?

 A list of Fayette County Historical and Genealogical Societies, Libraries, Archives.
-See also list of Statewide Iowa Archives, Historical & Genealogical Societies.
+See also list of Statewide Kentucky Archives, Historical & Genealogical Societies.

-Where can I connect with other Fayette County, IA Researchers through message boards and forums?
+Where can I connect with other Fayette County, KY Researchers through message boards and forums?

-What other genealogical resources are available in Fayette County, IA?
+What other genealogical resources are available in Fayette County, KY?

 The following are web links to Genealogy, Records and Resources pertaining to Fayette County.
-Many of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is simply a list which has been compiled or submitted.
+These genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
+Some have free access some have to have a payment.
+This is basically a collection that has been gathered or submitted.
 I do not endorse or promote one genealogy site over another.